 Kids with colds or sinus infections should avoid airplane travel if possible.

-When kids do fly,
+When kids do fly, give

-or given a bottle or sippy cup to drink during these times.
+given a bottle or sippy cup to drink during these times.

 Anyone who will be scuba diving should be properly certified and know how to equalize